danchoi/soywiki/README.markdown

 full-fledged Unix environment is like the difference between crawling and doing gymnastics.

-By building on Vim's existing strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, consult, and remold wiki content at the speed of thought.
+The text editing and wiki traversal facilities of SoyWiki, I think, far surpass that of your typical web-browser-based wiki.
+By building on Vim's existing strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, consult, and remold wiki content pretty much at the speed of thought.
 This is SoyWiki's primary mission.

 SoyWiki excels as a personal wiki.
 It is very good for tracking